sajwolfe/GameGraphicsFinalProject/README.md

 Overall Scene: We are planning on making an outdoor 3D scene in Unity.

-Alex Covert - Smoke shader - campfire & C# programming
+Alex Covert - Smoke shader - campfire & C# programming for player flying around the scene

 Jordan - Caustics shader - river/lake/pool